twosixlabs/armory-example/TUTORIAL.md

 cd armory-example
 ```
 The armory configure command asks some questions about where you'd like to store
-the files that will be created or downloaded by armory.
+files that will be created or downloaded by armory.
 The armory configure
 command uses the `~/.armory` directory for its defaults, although you can change
 those to any location convenient to you.
 Demonstration output in this tutorial
 will show as `~/.armory`